 The rotator cuff is four small muscles which control our shoulder stability and motion.
 These are small muscles which are easily overcome by repetitive stress, age-related degeneration or a traumatic injury.
 In order to guide you further, let’s answer the following questions.

 - Why are torn rotator cuffs so common?

 - Do all torn rotator cuffs require surgery?

 The rotator cuff is composed of tendon tissue.
-A tendon is the structure which connects a muscle to the bone.
-In the pictures to the right the rotator cuff is the white tissue you see attaching to the ball which is the top of the arm bone.
+A tendon is a structure which connects a muscle to the bone.
+In the pictures to the right, the rotator cuff is the white tissue you see attaching to the ball which is the top of the arm bone.

 Most of our tendons are very thick and very strong.
 They also have a very firm grasp of the bone they are attached to.
 Our bodies are very “smart”.
 The more we use a tendon, the stronger and thicker it gets.
 Similarly, the less we use it, the weaker it becomes.

 Most torn rotator cuffs are not caused by an injury such as a fall.
 Some torn rotator cuffs are caused by trauma, and I’ll discuss that later.
 The vast majority of rotator cuff tears involve the tendon of the supraspinatus muscle.
 Because of how the shoulder works, the supraspinatus is subject to very little stress… therefore the tendon can become thin; its attachment becomes weak, and eventually, a hole develops.
 Many torn rotator cuffs have a degenerative origin, much like the front of your knee on your favorite pair of blue jeans.
 This hole is unfortunately called a tear — and many of you believe you have actually torn your rotator cuff.
 We refer to these common tears as “degenerative rotator cuff tears”.
 That implies that the tendon simply wore out.